Hirohito: War: advance and retreat

-On 18 October 1944, the Imperial headquarters had resolved that the Japanese must make a stand in the vicinity of Leyte to prevent the Americans from landing in the Philippines.
-This view was widely frowned upon and disgruntled the policymakers from both the army and navy sectors.
-Hirohito was quoted that he approved of such since if they won in that campaign, they would be finally having a room to negotiate with the Americans.
-As high as their spirits could go, the reality check for the Japanese would also come into play since the forces they have sent in Leyte, was practically the ones that would efficiently defend the island of Luzon, hence the Japanese had struck a huge blow in their own military planning.
+On 18 October 1944, Imperial headquarters had resolved that the Japanese must make a stand in the vicinity of Leyte to prevent the Americans from landing in the Philippines.
+This view was widely frowned upon by the policymakers from both the army and navy sectors.
+Hirohito was quoted that he approved of such a stand, as if they won in this campaign, they might finally force the Americans to negotiate.
+Despite the hopeful outlook, a reality check for the Japanese was coming, as the forces that had been sent to attack Leyte, were also the ones designated to defend the island of Luzon, striking a huge blow to the Japanese military strategy.

 The media, under tight government control, repeatedly portrayed him as lifting the popular morale even as the Japanese cities came under heavy air attack in 1944–45 and food and housing shortages mounted.
 Japanese retreats and defeats were celebrated by the media as successes that portended "Certain Victory."
 Only gradually did it become apparent to the Japanese people that the situation was very grim owing to growing shortages of food, medicine, and fuel as U.S. submarines began wiping out Japanese shipping.
 Starting in mid 1944, American raids on the major cities of Japan made a mockery of the unending tales of victory.
 Later that year, with the downfall of Tojo's government, two other prime ministers were appointed to continue the war effort, Kuniaki Koiso and Kantarō Suzuki—each with the formal approval of Hirohito.
 Both were unsuccessful and Japan was nearing disaster.